Emil Carlsen

-Soren Emil Carlsen (October 19, 1853 – January 2, 1932, New York City, U.S.) was an American Impressionist painter who emigrated to the United States from Denmark.
+Soren Emil Carlsen (October 19, 1848, Copenhagen, Denmark – January 2, 1932, New York City, U.S.) was an American Impressionist painter who emigrated to the United States from Denmark.
 He became known for his still lifes.
 Later in his career, Carlsen expanded his range of subjects to include landscapes and seascapes as well.

 During his long career, he won many of the most important honors in American art and was elected to membership in the National Academy of Design.
 For more than forty years he was also a respected teacher in Chicago, San Francisco and New York.

 Early career

 Emil Carlsen was born and raised in the Danish capital of Copenhagen.
 He came from an artistic family.
 His mother painted, and by some accounts, his cousin, who was an influence on him, later became the director of the Danish Royal Academy He studied architecture at the Royal Academy in Copenhagen for four years and then emigrated to the United States in 1872, settling in Chicago, United States.
+On his arrival in the United States, he changed his birthyear to 1852 or 1853, and the 1853 date has lived on in a number publications where he is mentioned.

 Interested in art, he first worked as an architect's assistant and studied with the Danish marine artist Lauritz Holst.
 However, Holst returned to Denmark, leaving his studio to Carlsen.
 He made rapid progress and was appointed the first teacher of drawing and painting at the Chicago Academy of Design, Carlsen sought more training and embarked for Paris in 1875, where he came under the influence of the French still life painter Jean-Baptiste-Siméon Chardin.
-When he returned to the United States, he set up a studio in New York and began to painted tonalist still lifes that were somewhat reminiscent of those of Chardin.
+When he returned to the United States, he set up a studio in New York and began to paint tonalist still lifes that were somewhat reminiscent of those of Chardin.
 However, selling work was still a struggle.
 After moving to Boston he had a short period of good sales.